recaptime-dev/legal-policies/README.md

 ## Why we publish them here?

-We’ve published our terms and conditions on GitHub so that you can more easily how our policy has changed over time, including diffs of specific updates.
+We’ve published our terms and conditions on GitHub (and friends) so that you can more easily how our policy has changed over time, including diffs of specific updates.

 ## When does Recap Time Squad update these policies?

 We'll update them as needed, but not as frequent as how we do commits here on `main` branch.
-(The privacy policy, terms of service, code of conducts require 30-daay waiting period after being merged to main branch alongside mandatory notification of changes.)
+(The privacy policy, terms of service, code of conducts require 30-day (or more) waiting period after being merged to main branch alongside mandatory notification of changes.)

 ## Getting notified about changes